 When creating a policy I suggest keeping the Computer Policies and User Policies Separate.
-This will help you better to assign Policies to the correct places and troubleshooting when a policy does not pull through.
+This will help you better assign Policies to the correct places and troubleshoot when a policy does not pull through.

 You can click on any folder and choose “Create a GPO in this domain, and link it here…” which will open a new GPO.
 Alternatively, if you have predefined Policies you can choose to “Link an Existing GPO…“.

-I suggest go to the Group Policy Object Folder and right click and choose New.
+I suggest going to the Group Policy Object Folder and right-click and choosing New.
 Enter a Descriptive Name for what you want to get done in this GPO.